 To sum up

 Azure data factory is also more cloud aware than SSIS.
 As you’ll see in this book, it’s built to manage and orchestrate big data transfers.
-It doesn’t have all capabilities that SSIS has because it is intended to interact primarily in Azure and with Azure services.
 SSIS on the other hand has almost everything we need to interact with on premise data sources and services.

 In conclusion, SSIS and Azure Data Factory share common grounds but are aimed at two different platforms: